rukkylatunde2001/terraform-aws-vpc/README.md

 **user_data script doesn't run on recreated instances** cloud-init only runs user_data on the very first boot of a brand new instance.
 If Terraform destroys and recreates an instance, cloud-init may skip it.
 Connect via EC2 Instance Connect and install nginx manually if needed.

-**`terraform destroy` fails — instance still shows in console** Wait 2-3 minutes and refresh.
-EC2 termination takes time to complete in AWS.

 ---

 ## About the Author

 **Rukayat Alarape**
-Data Analyst | Cloud Engineer Learner | Program Officer, University of Ibadan
+Data Analyst | Cloud Engineer | DevOps

 - GitHub: [@rukkylatunde2001](https://github.com/rukkylatunde2001)
 - Email: rukkylatunde2001@gmail.com